Mirabilis expansa: Distribution and habitat

+Cultivation

 Mauka can reproduce with seeds or can propagate vegetatively using basal shoots, pieces of stem or suckers.
 Vegetative propagation is the technique that is used most often.
 If a plant is reproduces using a basal shoot it can usually be harvested after one year.
 If a sucker is used then it may be a longer period of time before the plant can be harvested.
 Mauka is planted into holes in long narrow grooves that are one meter by one meter and must be earthed carefully.
 In Ecuador, farmers intercrop mauka with maize to optimize soil structure for root development.

 Mauka can grow with a minimum of 500 mm of rainfall, optimally with an annual rainfall between 600-800 mm.
 The absolute minimum pH level that mauka can survive with is 5.5, but the optimal level is between 6 and 7.
 Mauka is usually harvested annually but can be left in the ground for long periods of time.
 After two years of growth yields increase substantially.
-Potential advantages of Mauka for poor farmers are that it is very inexpensive to reproduce because it can be done by vegetative propagation and once it is planted it requires very little labour.
-A potential disadvantage is its long growing period.
-Poor farmers may not be able to wait two years for it to reach its optimal yields.
+Yields can reach 50,000 kg/ha given two years maturation time.

 Stress tolerance

-Mauka is a stress tolerant crop.
-“It can be grown at cold, windy altitudes above 2700 meters”.
+Mauka is a stress-tolerant crop, growing at cold, windy altitudes over 2700 m.
 It is able to survive in places of constant winds and near-constant chill, two factors that place heavy physical strain and stress on the crop.
-An advantage of Mauka for poor farmers is that it can stand up to such harsh conditions making it an ideal crop for regions of high altitude and harsh weather.
+Its hardiness is an advantage for poor farmers.